wfcommons/WfCommons/docs/source/index.rst

 |pypi-badge| |travis-badge| |license-badge|

-`WorkflowHub <https://workflowhub.org>`__ is a community framework for enabling scientific workflow research and education.
+`WorkflowHub <https://workflowhub.org>`__ is a community framework for enabling scientific workflow research and development.
 This Python package provides a collection of tools for:

 - Analyzing traces of actual workflow executions;